 - distinguish between empathy and approval of characters’ actions

 - discover how writing with empathy can save them from writing protagonists that are too much like them

 Loglines, Queries, and Proposals, Oh My!: All the Writing that Supports Your Writing

 For the writer longing for publication, the main task is to write the best book you can write.
 But after that, there’s a bunch of other stuff you must write: elevator pitches or loglines, query letters, book proposals, and more.
 It’s this type of writing that often throws aspiring authors for a loop.
-A copywriter and publishing professional for fifteen years, Erin Bartels breaks down these key pieces of writing that will either hold you back or propel you forward toward publication.
+A copywriter and publishing professional for more than twenty years, Erin Bartels breaks down these key pieces of writing that will either hold you back or propel you forward toward publication.
 Attendees learn:

 - how to craft an effective logline to express what their book is about in one or two sentences

 - how to write a query letter that gets requests from agents for partial and full manuscripts

 - how to format a book proposal (for fiction and nonfiction)